Jubilee Pocket

 Frequently Asked Questions - Households

-How many households are in Jubilee Pocket?
+How many households are in the suburb of Jubilee Pocket?

 What is the typical household size?